-Live Online – Join us via Zoom on Tuesday 6th October 2020 for this inspiring workshop.
+Live Online – Join Richard Brook on Wednesday 14th April 2021 for this live online workshop via Zoom.
 The impact of Covid-19 on young people means it’s now more important than ever to know how to connect with, help and motivate them – you will have plenty of opportunities to ask questions throughout the day.
 All you need is a quiet place to watch, a computer or tablet and a strong internet signal, the rest is easy – simply book your place as normal, and we will email you details of how to join the Zoom workshop.

 NB The training will be recorded and made available for 2 weeks afterwards in case anyone experiences technical difficulties on the day.